tdudkowski/t4/materialy.md

   <li><a href="https://www.telegraph.co.uk/news/2019/11/21/centuries-christian-anti-semitism-led-holocaust-landmark-church/">"Centuries of Christian anti-Semitism led to Holocaust, landmark Church of England report concludes"</a></li>
   <li><a href="https://ehri-project.eu/collection-digital-tool-guides">EHRI Collection of Digital Tools Guides</a></li>
   <li><a href="https://www.nytimes.com/aponline/2019/11/19/world/europe/ap-eu-germany-holocaust-archive.html">"German Archive Uploads Details of Millions of Nazi Victims"</a></li>
+  <li><a href="https://www.timesofisrael.com/the-first-auschwitz-transport-was-of-997-young-slovakian-jewish-women-and-teens/">"First transport of Jews to Auschwitz was 997 young Slovak women and teens"</a></li>
   <li><a href="https://www.derstandard.at/story/2000111581421/was-tunmit-digitalisiertem-ns-material">"Was tun mit digitalisiertem NS-Material?"</a></li>
   <li><a href="https://www.spiegel.de/lebenundlernen/uni/stasi-offiziere-roland-jahn-will-doktortitel-kennzeichnen-lassen-a-1302756.html">"Jahn will Stasi-Doktortitel kennzeichnen lassen"</a></li>
 </ul>